We're sorry to say we have longer wait times than we'd like at the moment.

 As a registered provider of Social Housing, our procurement activity is governed by the Public Contracts Regulations and the Procurement Act, which require that we operate in a fair, open and transparent way.
 Our Procurement Policies fit within this legal framework.

-Invitation to Tender process either through a framework agreement or advertised on Contracts Finder
+Over £30,000 Invitation to Tender process either through a framework agreement or advertised on Find a Tender

 Wherever possible, we will try to ensure we invite local suppliers and/or SMEs to submit a quotation.